 Research And Development

-A lot of time, effort and money goes into developing golf balls sold by the top-tier manufacturers.
-The more complicated the design of the ball then the more it will have cost to design it.
+A lot of time, effort and money go into developing golf balls sold by top-tier manufacturers.
+The more complicated the design of the ball then the more it will cost to design it.

 Developing new compounds to use and testing them to prove they are better all take a lot of money.
 Ultimately that will be reflected in the final selling price.

 It will obviously cost more to create a multilayer ball that goes through more processes and uses many different materials compared with a cheap distance ball.